 This seminar is an interactive workshop designed to teach the practice and principles of joint problem-solving and to improve students' negotiating skills.
-Students will be expected to read, write, discuss, critique, and participate in simulated disputes, both in and outside of class.
-The simulations are designed to familiarize students with the negotiating process, to plan and prepare for negotiations, to identify and experiment with individual negotiating styles and to raise ethical and practical questions.
+Students will be expected to read, write, discuss, critique, and participate in simulated disputes, both in and outside of class (one simulation between the two weekend classes).
+The simulations are designed to familiarize students with the negotiating process, to plan and prepare for negotiations (both bi-lateral and multi-lateral), to identify and experiment with individual negotiating styles, to deal with impasse and difficult situations, and to raise ethical and practical questions.
 Simulations are taken from a variety of practice areas, including community, commercial, environmental, interpersonal, litigation, and transactional disputes.
-The effect of gender, culture, power, politics, impasse, and attitude toward conflict will also be explored.
-The course will also offer an introduction to use of alternative dispute resolution and designing conflict management systems as a means to break negotiation impasse.
+The effect of culture, power, and attitude toward conflict will be explored.
+The course will also offer an introduction to the use of alternative dispute resolution and conflict management systems design as a means to break negotiation impasse.

-Students may not receive credit for both this seminar and the Negotiations and Mediation Seminar; or Negotiations and Mediation in a Public Interest Setting, or Contracts: Structure and Negotiations or Negotiations and Drafting Seminar.
+Students may not receive credit for both this seminar and the Negotiations and Mediation Seminar or Negotiations and Drafting Seminar.